Program Policies

 4.3 Applicants to the program with a grade point average below the program standard may petition for exceptional admission.

-4.4 The grade point average standard for admission to the university as a graduate student is 2.50 cumulative GPA in the last degree earned.
+4.4 The grade point average standard for admission to the university as a graduate student is 2.50 cumulative GPA in the last degree earned; however, if the candidates degree is in progress at the time of application, the candidate must have a 2.7 overall GPA.

-4.6 Candidates proving subject competency through completion of an approved subject matter proficiency program (SMPP) of coursework may earn no grade lower than C in approved program courses.
+4.6 Candidates proving subject matter competency through completion of an approved Subject Matter Preparation Program (SMPP) of coursework may earn no grade lower than C in approved program courses.

 4.7 Candidates who have a bachelor鈥檚 degree and need to take courses to raise their GPA must take courses that are 300 level and higher.
 Community College or 200 level and lower courses taken after earning a bachelor degree do not contribute toward the GPA.